Publications

 2018

 Mao, S. Z, et al. (2018).
 Case study contributor.
 In Characteristic Towns: Theory, Practice, and Policy.
-Peking University & Renmin University of China & other research institutes.
+Leading research institutes.
 This comprehensive policy recommendation forms part of a year-long collaborative and interdisciplinary effort in the National Fundamental Research Program.
 Mao contributed in the areas of macroeconomic analysis, urbanization strategy, and governance reform, conducting fieldwork-based evaluations, formulating policy standards, and designing regulatory and assessment frameworks.
 Her work informed strategic recommendations on urban and industrial structural transformation, economic governance, and long-term development planning.
 [Policy Recommendation, Book Chapter]